Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Cleaning, Compilation, and Sampling Details

 \subsection{Non-Parallel Split: English Annotations of Task Adherence and Cultural Specificity}

-Next, we used the machine-generated English translations of all examples to annotate cultural specificity and loose adherence to the task description.
+Next, we used the machine-generated English translations of all examples to annotate cultural specificity and adherence to the task description.
 Annotations were completed by one of the primary authors, who is a native English speaker.
+As noted in \S\ref{app:english-corrections}, for 18 languages with lower-quality machine translations, these annotations were repeated after the English translations were corrected by native speakers.